 Here’s a checklist for a smooth eCommerce site navigation:

 Said, if customers can't find what they're looking for, they won't buy it.
-Create a search tool that makes it easy for people to see what they're looking for.
+Create a product search tool that makes it easy for people to see what they're looking for.
 Ensure the following:

 Allow shoppers to sort and filter search results based on numerous criteria (best sellers, highest or lowest price, product rating, newest item, and so on) and exclude things that do not fit into a specific category.